EventStore/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-intro.md

 # Introduction

-This tutorial will guide you through the Polyglot Persistence sample with KurrentDB using GitHub Codespaces.
+This tutorial will guide you through the Mix-and-Match Database sample with KurrentDB using GitHub Codespaces.

 ## Objectives